Ensenada Cruise Port Guide

 Beyond its cultural sites and natural wonders, Ensenada boasts a variety of attractions that showcase the city’s vibrant spirit and diverse offerings.
 Here are some of the highlights you won’t want to miss.

-• Wine country: 85% of Mexicican wine is made in the area, and tasting rooms, restaurants al lconcentrated here.
-Huge growth in last 20 years with new architecture, modern design.
-Just 40 min from downtown, you will need private driver or tour.
+• Wine country: 85% of Mexican wine is made in the area, and tasting rooms, and restaurants are lconcentrated here.
+The huge growth in last 20 years with new architecture, and modern design.
+Just 40 min from downtown, you will need a private driver or tour.
 For light drinkers, Museo de Vino, cheese shops is interesting, amazing food, options.

-• Wine tours: Ensenada Excursions and Tours offers guided wine tours, allowing you to sample some of the region’s finest wines while learning about the winemaking process.
+• Wine tours: Ship sponsored, viator, and local guys like me offer tours with tastings, or get a private driver for the day and pick your own places to eat and drink. guided wine tours, allowing you to sample some of the region’s finest wines while learning about the winemaking process.
 Enjoy tastings, gourmet meals, and breathtaking views in this picturesque setting.

-• Natural wonder: La Bufadora is Ensenada’s most famous natural attractions, and it’s well worth the 40-minute drive from the port.
+• Natural wonder: La Bufadora is Ensenada’s most famous natural attraction, and for many, it is worth the 40-minute drive from the port.
 This marine geyser shoots water up to 100 feet in the air, creating a spectacular display that’s sure to impress.
-Be sure to avoid low tide and keep expectations in check [https://www.ensenadaexcursionsandtours.com/blog/bufadora-ensenada-is-it-worth-a-visit].
+Be sure to avoid low tide and keep expectations in check.
+Private tours can take you early to beat crowds, vendors, and time the tides.

-• Flea Market: The site is surrounded by souvenir shops, food stalls and stands, and viewing platforms.
+• Blowhole Flea Market: The site is surrounded by souvenir shops, food stalls and stands, and viewing platforms.
 It can get crowded, especially during peak tourist season, so consider visiting early in the day for a more peaceful experience.
-Eat upstairs in a food stall for great views and escape from the hussle and bustle.
-Avoid buying silver here.
+Eat upstairs in a food stall for great views and escape from the hustle and bustle.
+Avoid buying silver or expecting authentic handmade Mexican crafts there.
+See my shopping guide for places on First Street.

+Shore days are 8-5 for most ships, so you have 7 hours 9-4 before back-to-ship time without stress.
 You can easily spend half a day enjoying Ensenada downtown.
 The other half good for excursion, massage, ship lounging.
-For excursions:
+My Things to do in Ensenada Near Port Downtown

-• Local Group: Off the Shuttles from Port to Pueblo Antiguo and Tres Cabezas Park have cheap bus tours.
+• Local Bus Groups: Off the Shuttles from ship door to Pueblo Antiguo and Tres Cabezas Park have cheap bus tours.

-• Local Private Excursions: For flexibility with family, seniors, fit in many activities, and avoid bus waiting, local operators are good choice.
-Check reviews and back to ship guarantee for peace of mind.
-Good way to support local economy too.
+• Local Private Excursions: For flexibility with family, and seniors, fit in many activities, and avoid bus waiting, local operators are a great choice.
+Check reviews TripAdvisor, Yelp and back-to-ship guarantee for peace of mind.
+This is a good way to support the local business too.

-• Viator and Shoreexcursioneer Have listings, keep in mind they don’t operate any tours, they just provide the booking platform and add marketing fee to local tours.
+• Viator and Shoreexcursioneer have many well-reviewed listings.
+They have excursion options in every port for convenience, so keep in mind they don’t operate any tours, they just provide the booking platform and add 25%-35% marketing fee to local businesses who don’t have 1800 customer service or newest website.
+Many of the companies listed offer the same tour direct booking for a lower price.

 9. Tacos, and Street Food Highlights

-Ensenada has an amazing food scene including, Michelen star restaurnat, street food, mariscos, churros, local wine, tequila, and Anthony Bourdain paid us a visit and made La Guerrense famous.
+Ensenada has an amazing food scene including, Michelin star restaurant, street food, mariscos, churros, local wine, tequila, and Anthony Bourdain paid us a visit and made La Guerrense famous.
 Taco Guide Here.

 10. Ensenada Weather: